jxnblk/ram/README.md

 The `main` folder contains modules for the main process, and `renderer` includes all files for the renderer process.
-No Babel transpilation is used, so be sure to use Electron-compatible syntax
+No Babel transpilation is used, so be sure to use Electron-compatible modules and syntax.

 [MIT License](LICENSE.md)